bformless/Prime-Number-Generator-Sieve-of-Eratosthenes-Multithreaded/README.md

 # Sieve Of Eratosthenes Multithreaded
-Multithreaded Sieve of Eratosthenes Prime Number Generator written in C++
+Very fast Multithreaded Sieve of Eratosthenes Prime Number Generator, written in C++.

-Compiled EXE for Windows x64 Platform.
+Source code with a compiled Windows x64 Platform EXE included.

 Have fun!